Help, I Packed a Hair Dryer: A Beginner’s Guide to Backpacking

 • Apples, lots of apples.
 We have two apple trees.
 We pack a lot of apples

-Grocery Outlet, Sprouts, even Whole Foods have options that don’t taste like drywall and won’t wreck your digestive tract.
+Grocery Outlet, Sprouts, and even Whole Foods have options that don’t taste like drywall and won’t wreck your digestive tract.
 Trust me, your tent partner will thank you.

 Final Thoughts from a retired backpacking champion